Talk to Engineer

 • Sludge density decreases

-• Settling velocity drops drastically
+• Settling velocity drops significantly

 • Clarifier sludge blanket expands